-Reimagining offices through the language of colour #1
+Reimagining offices through the language of color #1

 Reflect on the learnings from the past year, and ask the right questions: what worked well, what didn't?
 What have people missed from the office, what haven't they?
-Use the feedback to help establish first what your organisation's workplace ecosystem might look like for your people.
+Use the feedback to help establish your organization's workplace ecosystem for your people first.
 Looking at the whole ecosystem, where does the corporate office fit in?
-Even if you aren't refurbishing, there is a chance to reset its purpose for the people who will be using it and to create a new sense of place for the future.
+Even if you aren't refurbishing, there is a chance to reset its purpose for the people who will be using it and create a new sense of place for the future.

-Colour energies can be the starting point for people to better understand themselves and others in the workplace.
+Color energies can be the starting point for people to understand themselves and others in the workplace better.
 It can give them a common language to use across the business to better value their differences and start a dialogue on who they want to be in the future world of work.
-It can also be a framework for reimagining workspaces - ensuring offices of the future factor in people's preferences and behaviour.
-To learn more about colour energies and the Insights Discovery model visit www.insights.com
+It can also be a framework for reimagining workspaces - ensuring offices of the future factor in people's preferences and behavior.
+To learn more about color energies and the Insights Discovery model, visit www.insights.com

-Self-awareness is key to people being able to understand who they are, what they need, and what might be preventing them from bringing their 'whole' self to work.
-As people become more aware of their preferences, they're better able to develop themselves and set a path for professional growth, supported by the new workplaces that encourage a learning culture.
+Self-awareness is key to people understanding who they are, what they need, and what might be preventing them from bringing their 'whole' self to work.
+As people become more aware of their preferences, they can better develop themselves and set a path for professional growth, supported by the new workplaces that encourage a learning culture.

-Our future offices will need to balance the needs of both the organisation and its people, as well as the sometimes-conflicting working preferences of its individuals.
-By designing spaces that tap into different preferences you have a chance to reshape the office environment with people at the centre of it.
+Our future offices will need to balance the needs of both the organization and its people, and the sometimes-conflicting working preferences of its individuals.
+By designing spaces that tap into different preferences you can reshape the office environment with people at the center of it.
 Encouraging movement through the office will play a key role, allowing people to experience different spaces that encourage them to draw on all dimensions of themselves.